 If you're dealing with the discomfort of hot flashes, the good news is that there's always new research underway.
 In fact, a recent study shows that an injection of a local anesthetic into the nerves of the neck that regulate body temperature can greatly reduce hot flashes, although this treatment has only been used for cancer patients to date [source: healthfinder.gov].

 With so many people worldwide dealing with this terribly uncomfortable condition, it's good to know that doctors and researchers are still actively pursuing a cure for hot flashes.
-Follow the links on the next page to read more about hot flashes and hot flash related topics.
+Follow the links below to read more about hot flashes and hot flash related topics.

 More Great Links

 - "Hot Flashes."
 Aetna Intellihealth.
 December 19, 2006. http://www.intelihealth.com/IH/ihtIH/WSS/9339/25423.html

 - "Hot flashes in men: What causes them?"
 The Mayo Clinic.
 November 14, 2006. http://www.mayoclinic.com/health/hot-flashes-in-men/AN00943